sunilrathod098/ToDos-Management/Documentation_Of_Project.md

   - `package.json`           # Project metadata and dependencies
   - `.gitignore`             # Specifies files and folders to be ignored by Git
   - `README.md`              # Documentation for the project, including setup and usage instructions

+## Conclusion
+- Overall, this Todo application is designed with user experience, security, and functionality in mind.
+- The integration of JWT for authentication ensures that user data is protected, while the responsive design and dynamic content management enhance usability.
+- The modular structure of the codebase facilitates easy maintenance and future enhancements, making it a solid foundation for a practical web application.